JackJack3231/MiniSB-Extruder-Mounts/README.md

 - Trianglelab TBG-Lite ([Left](https://www.aliexpress.com/item/1005004186141062.html)- and [Right](https://www.aliexpress.com/item/1005003908281100.html)-Version)
 - [Vz-Hextrudort Low](https://github.com/VzBoT3D/Vz-HextrudORT)

+## Versions
+There are two Versions, a "Standard" and a "Minified" Version.
+The Standard-Version has the upper Logo-Part of the MiniStealthburner in front of the Extruder (like [Mavericks LGX-Lite Mod](https://mods.vorondesign.com/detail/nJmiEHmmiI9woW4PqjQ2dA)).
+The Minified Version doesn't have this cover and is more in line with the Bowden-Toolhead or [Mini-AfterSherpa](https://github.com/PrintersForAnts/Mini-AfterSherpa).

+## Strain-Relief and Spacers
 Also included are Strain-Reliefs (quickly and crappily thrown together) and Mounting Plates for the [Umbilical-PCB by Timmit](https://github.com/VoronDesign/Voron-Hardware/tree/master/V0-Umbilical).

 The needed Spacers (Size according to CAD) are also included, both in the standard round shape and a octagon version inspired by [KayosMaker](https://github.com/KayosMaker/CANboard_Mounts).
 The Octagon Spacers are the preferred version, because these don't rely on layer-adhesion for their strength and can be printed lying down instead.
 Also note that depending on which motor you have on your extruder the Spacer-Length can change because Moons-Motors have a thicker Mounting-Flange (2.5mm) compared to LDO (2mm).

+## Credits
 The files have been remixed from [Mavericks LGX-Lite Mod](https://mods.vorondesign.com/detail/nJmiEHmmiI9woW4PqjQ2dA).
 CAD-Files are included as well as Base-CAD-Files so you can easily create a Version for your Extruder.